Parenting Coordination in California

 Alternative Dispute Resolution procedures can easily be utilized in cases where there are not high levels of conflict.
 However, these procedures can, likewise, be utilized in many cases even where there are high levels of conflict and even anger.
 Of course, there will always be cases where the terms of the divorce will require the backing of a judge and court order, such as cases where abuse is present.

 Another alternative procedure is called Parenting Coordination.
-When it comes to parenting, custody, visitation, and anything related to the children, the level of conflict can become very high.
+When it comes to parenting, child custody, visitation, and anything related to the children, the level of conflict can become very high.
 In an effort to remove the burden of making parenting decisions for the family, which may not be in the parent’s or child’s best interest, the parents may agree to use a Parenting Coordinator, which the court will then make a court order.
 This is a process that is focused on the children.
 A professionally trained and experienced mental health or legal professional called a Parenting Coordinator, would work with parents to resolve conflicts with the parenting plan that would be in the best interest of the child and take each of the parent’s wants and concerns into account.
 Since the Parenting Coordinator is usually working under a court order with guidelines, they can only make very minor changes to any court orders related to items such as custody or visitation.
 The Court will still have the final say if the parents cannot resolve the issue themselves or with the input of the Parenting Coordinator.

 In some jurisdictions, the main function of the Parenting Coordinator is to create appropriate parenting plans, to build functional, enduring co-parenting relationships; and resolve ongoing co-parenting disputes.
 In other jurisdictions, the main function is to help the parents resolve conflicts, enforce the custody orders, or help the parties clarify the implementation of the order.
 Much like mediation, the goal is to take the details of an agreement out of the hands of the courts and give the responsibility to the parents.
 Even in high-conflict cases, the long-term relationship has less animosity since the terms of the agreement were directly negotiated and agreed upon.